The AIDS Epidemic

 Today, this virus isn’t the scourge in America that it once was.
 I have two friends who are HIV positive.
 Both men were infected several years ago.
 Thanks to a “drug cocktail,” both lead relatively normal lives.

-What would our nation look like today, if we’d responded at the start of the AIDS crisis with Christian compassion and mercy?
+But what would our nation look like today, if we’d responded at the start of the AIDS crisis with Christ-like compassion and mercy?

 A Challenge to my Fellow Believers